 Here’s what you should know when you use peer-to-peer payments.

-The convenience of these mobile payments has made them incredibly popular, with recent reports estimating that P2P mobile transactions will hit $396 billion this year alone with over 73 million users.
+The convenience of these mobile payments has made them extremely popular.
+A 2021 eMarketer report stated that by the end of 2023, the transaction value of all U.S. P2P payments will exceed $1 trillion.
 With this explosive growth, we want to ensure you’re aware of how to keep your financial security top-of-mind when using P2P payments.

 Only send money to people you trustWe get it — it seems so simple to pay someone from the Facebook Marketplace or Craigslist via one of these P2P payment options.
 Unfortunately, it’s potentially high-risk to do so.